-Over the last year or two, I have been using an advanced liposuction technique known as "SAFE Lipo."
+Over the last few years, we have been using an advanced liposuction technique known as "SAFE Lipo."
 SAFE is an acronym where S stands for fat Separation, A stands for Aspiration (the part where the fat cells are removed), and FE stands for Fat Equalization.
 Utilizing a power-assisted liposuction instrument, the SAFE Lipo technique further enhances fat removal and the ability of the surgeon to create a smooth contour.
 As with most Plastic Surgery Procedures, obtaining top results is all about attention to detail and meticulous technique.
 Liposuction is no exception.
 If you are thinking about permanently removing some fat, be sure to consult with an American Board of Plastic Surgery certified surgeon.
 And, don't worry about it "redistributing" somewhere else.

-David S. Kirn, M.D., F.A.C.S. www.kirnplasticsurgery.com
+David S. Kirn, M.D., F.A.C.S. kirnplasticsurgery.com

+MEMBER

+THE AMERICAN SOCIETY FOR

 AESTHETIC PLASTIC SURGERY

 Dr. David Kirn is a Board Certified Plastic Surgeon who is devoted to advanced techniques in Cosmetic Surgery of the Face, Breast, and Body.
 In private practice since 1998, he is located in a state of the art facility which includes a full service skin care center.
 The practice is focused on personalized patient care and attention to detail.
 Where possible, Dr. Kirn utilizes minimally invasive procedures.
 The goal is to deliver quality clinical results while minimizing patient recovery time.
-Examples of this include a no-drain tummy tuck, armpit incision breast augmentation with gel or saline implants, fat grafting, and a short scar facelift (the MACS lift).
-In addition, Dr. Kirn and nurse-injector Carey Sanders, RN offer a full spectrum of non-surgical treatments such as Dysport, Botox, Restylane, Juvederm, Radiesse, and laser.
+Examples of this include a no-drain tummy tuck, armpit incision breast augmentation with gel or saline implants, fat grafting, and a short scar facelift.
+In addition, Dr. Kirn and nurse-injectors Carey Sanders, RN and Shirley Ramsey DNP, APRN, offer a full spectrum of non-surgical treatments such as Botox\, Dysport\, Dermal Fillers, Kybella\, & Laser.